High Resolution Seismic Waveform Generation using Denoising Diffusion: Discussion

 Another advantage of GWMs is their ability to accurately learn the correlation between scalar statistics of the same waveform (e.g., spectral accelerations at different frequency ranges).
 This factor has been considered in only a few GMMs to date \cite{baker2017intensity, baker2021seismic}.

-This study introduces a new GWM that builds on the recent successes of Denoising Diffusion Models in image, audio, and video generation \cite{song2019generative, ho2020denoising, song2020scorebased, dhariwal2021diffusion, nichol2021improved, kong2021diffwave, rombach2022highresolution, ho2022video}.
+This study introduces HighFEM, a new GWM that builds on the recent successes of Denoising Diffusion Models in image, audio, and video generation \cite{song2019generative, ho2020denoising, song2020scorebased, dhariwal2021diffusion, nichol2021improved, kong2021diffwave, rombach2022highresolution, ho2022video}.
 Diffusion models are capable of generating high-resolution and diverse samples while being simple to implement and train.
-Unlike GANs \cite{florez2022data, esfahani2023tfcgan, matsumoto2024GAN} used for synthesizing waveforms, denoising diffusion models do not suffer from mode collapse or related training challenges.
+Unlike GANs used for synthesizing waveforms \cite{florez2022data, esfahani2023tfcgan, matsumoto2024GAN}, denoising diffusion models do not suffer from mode collapse or related training challenges.
 Additionally, no dedicated neural network architecture is required, as with neural operators \cite{shi2024broadband}.

-The proposed GWM operates on the spectrogram representation of waveform data to address scaling issues associated with the high variance of seismic waveforms.
+The proposed GWM operates on the spectrogram representation of waveform data to address scaling issues associated with the wide range of amplitudes contained in seismic waveforms.
 It incorporates an autoencoder to compress these spectrograms into a more compact form, thereby enhancing the efficiency of both the training and generation processes while simultaneously improving the resolved frequency of the generated waveforms.
 This efficiency may also lead to better model performance in scenarios where data scarcity is a concern, a common issue in many earthquake seismology problems.
 Moreover, it is important for applications where large numbers of forward computations are required, such as in probabilistic seismic hazard assessment.

 The proposed generative latent denoising diffusion model generates highly realistic waveforms across the entire hazard-relevant frequency range.
 The GWM synthetics have realistic time domain shapes (Figure \ref{fig:envelope}a), Fourier amplitude spectra (Figure \ref{fig:envelope}c), and shaking durations (Figure \ref{fig:arias_intensity}).
 The predicted peak amplitude statistics are largely unbiased (Figure \ref{fig:bias_IM}) and have log-normally distributed amplitude variation (Figure \ref{fig:realization}), with the same amount of variability as the real data (Figure \ref{fig:histogram_stats_PGA_PGV}),